joshsharpheward/gis-administration/README.md

 ### Overview of different tools
 1. Find Unused Services
-  * Searches the active portal for services (map image, feature, vector tile, and image services included) which aren't being used in any webmaps within the active portal and returns the item title and url of the item to the geoprocessing results window
+&nbsp;&nbsp;&nbsp;&nbsp; Searches the active portal for services (map image, feature, vector tile, and image services included) which aren't being used in any webmaps within the active portal and returns the item title and url of the item to the geoprocessing results window
 1. Metadata Report
   * Searches the active portal for users, fetches key information
 1. Search webmaps for service(s)